Does the idea of Euro trip sounds appealing to you?

 You will be checked by a ticket controller who will approach you some time during your trip.
 He might also ask you for your passport, but during 30 days of using the pass, it never happened to me.

-ATTENTION: It is very important you fill in the information about your train ride BEFORE you are checked especially if you have a “One country” or a “Regional” pass.
-That is the only rule.
+ATTENTION: It is very important you fill in the information about your train ride BEFORE you are checked especially if you have an Interrail/Eurail “One country” or a “Regional” pass.
+That is a very strict rule!
 Just write down the info right away after you sit in the train or while waiting for it on the platform.
 I have actually seen a person fined 50 EUR because he forgot to fill that info.
 Some controllers might be very strict with that, so please make sure to fill in that info!

 This is my pass filled in after traveling non stop for 1 month: